 Besides, the skin graphs are healing splendidly, and girls like scars.

 I’m just saying, can’t people complain in a safe forum, preferably one where it doesn’t involve me not being able to take pictures.
 Why loose precious time exploring, just so another person can lament about how frustrating it is to loose me (again) in a crowded city (again), because I’d stopped to take pictures of skewered cockroaches (again).
 “Do you really need more than one picture of a skewered cockroach?” they always ask, incredulously.
 “Yes.”
 I always answer incredulously.
 But that’s not the point. the point is can’t we just have this conversation when there isn’t a box of perfectly ripe mangos just waiting to memorialized forever?

 Look, I take ownership for my missteps.
 Take for example the time I made everyone wait to check into the hotel until I snapped a people free/traffic free shot epic of a Vegas sign.
 I mean, how was I supposed to know that Vegas was that busy.
 And, I both apologized AND bought shrimp cocktails for everyone involved.

-The good news is, I don’t think the effects are Photo-induced-trauma is long lasting.
+The good news is, I don’t think the effects of Photo-induced-trauma is long lasting.
 My children are making real progress working through the aftermath of Post Traumatic Stress Induced Jumping Shots (PTSIJS) with their therapists and shockologists.

 Ok.
 Ok.
 I’ll own my truth, I’ll say it if it makes you happy!
 I’m an addict.
 And sometimes on sleepless nights, I worry that maybe I should seek help.
 That I have allowed photography to cost me my human relationships.
 I mean, I don’t want to end up alone.